 Dr. Chao was born and raised in Santa Monica, California.
 She graduated with distinction from Stanford University and was awarded the Janet M. Glasgow…

 Patient Care Philosophy

-Spending time with her family, hiking, traveling and playing the violin.
+In her spare time, Dr. Chao enjoys spending time with her family, hiking, travelling and playing the violin.

 Age-related macular degeneration; hereditary retinal degenerations (e.g. retinitis pigmentosa); retinal detachments and tears; diabetic retinopathy; macular holes, puckers and edema; myopic macular degeneration; central serous retinopathy; endophthalmitis; and retinal vascular occlusive disease.